BrisbaneSilicon/BRS-100-GW1NR9/README.md

    - Other flavours of Linux may work but aren't officially supported.
    - We recommend [Ubuntu](https://ubuntu.com/).
    - Support for Windows is coming soon!
 See section [roadmap](#roadmap) below.
-3. An installation of GOWIN EDA V1.9.11 or V1.9.12.
+3. An installation of GOWIN EDA V1.9.12.
-   - Available from the official GOWIN EDA [download page](https://www.gowinsemi.com/en/support/download_eda/) or direct link to [V1.9.11](https://cdn.gowinsemi.com.cn/Gowin_V1.9.11_linux.tar.gz) or [V1.9.12](https://cdn.gowinsemi.com.cn/Gowin_V1.9.12_linux.tar.gz).
+   - Available from the official GOWIN EDA [download page](https://www.gowinsemi.com/en/support/download_eda/) or direct link to [V1.9.12](https://cdn.gowinsemi.com.cn/Gowin_V1.9.12_linux.tar.gz).
    - You may need to first register as a GOWIN member [here](https://www.gowinsemi.com/en/member/).
    - On Linux, please ensure that GOWIN EDA is installed to one of the following directories (or be prepared to modify the build script):
      - `$HOME/Applications` `/opt/gowin` `/opt/GOWIN` `/opt/Gowin` `$HOME/Documents/Applications/`